altanner/graphical-data-apps/site-build/content/posts/01requirements.md

 ### Anaconda Navigator
 <img align="right" src="https://raw.githubusercontent.com/alleetanner/graphical-data-apps/main/assets/anaconda_screenshot.png" width="250" style="border-radius: 2%; margin-right: 15px; margin-left: 15px;" /> Start Anaconda Navigator (you should see the welcome screen, similar to the image here).
 We are going to create a new Python “environment” (see the glossary above for more detail on environments).

-Once you have the [the `environment.yml`](), we can use it to build a new Python environment.
+Once you have the [the `environment.yml`](https://github.com/alleetanner/graphical-data-apps/blob/main/sandpit/environment.yml), we can use it to build a new Python environment.
 In Anaconda Navigator’s start screen, select “Environments” from the menu on the left.
 Now, at the bottom of the window, click “Import”, and select the `environment.yml` file that you downloaded (you might have to find it, in your default download folder).
 Name this new environment `data-apps`, then click to continue.
 Anaconda will now install the dependencies we need for this course. **This can take a few minutes, and you might be asked to click to confirm a couple of things, so please be patient!**

 <img align="right" src="https://raw.githubusercontent.com/alleetanner/graphical-data-apps/main/assets/jupyterlab_launch.png" width="250" style="border-radius: 2%; margin-right: 15px; margin-left: 15px;" /> Once it is complete, you will see in the the Environments menu that `data-apps` now exists (probably below `base (root)`).
 Select `data-apps`, and return to the “Home” tab.
 From there, click the **Jupyter Lab** icon and a new tab will open in your browser containing a Jupyter Lab session.
 We are now ready to start!

 ### If you are using an alternative IDE
 Please skip this section if you are using Jupyter Lab / Anaconda.

 If you prefer to use another interface, please be confident with installing new packages into your Python environment.
-If you use the package manager `pip`, we have provided a [`requirements.txt` file here](), which will install the required packages.
+If you use the package manager `pip`, we have provided a [`requirements.txt` file here](https://github.com/alleetanner/graphical-data-apps/blob/main/sandpit/requirements.txt), which will install the required packages. (`environment.yml` and `requirements.txt` are essentially identical, for `conda` and `pip` respectively.)
 Create a suitable new folder to work in, and move the `requirements.txt` file into that folder.
 A typical series of commands would be:

-* Create a new environment here, called `venv`:
+Create a new environment here, called `venv`:
 ```Shell
 python -m venv ./venv
 ```

-* Activate this new environment:
+Activate this new environment:
 ```Shell
 source ./venv/bin/activate
 ```

-* Use `pip` to acquire and install our dependencies:
+Use `pip` to acquire and install our dependencies:
 ```Shell
 pip install -r requirements.txt
 ```